mihairazvan9/Border-Radius-Generator/README.md

 -JavaScript

 CSS
--I used CSS to stylize the elements created in HTML -in the :root CSS pseudo-class I declared global CSS variables:
+-I used CSS to stylize the elements created in HTML <br>
+-in the :root CSS pseudo-class I declared global CSS variables:
 -I set the property "border-radius" and as parameters I wrote variables from :root